hmcts/darts-automation/README.md

 	RUN_LOCAL=true
 	seq_prefix=n   choose a number 2-9 to prefix the sequence number when RUN_LOCAL=true

+n.b. not using RUN_LOCAL=true when not run from jenkins will cause jenkins runs to fail

-Also when run locally, optionally:
+When run locally, optionally:

 	run_Headless=true
 	seq_prefix=n   choose a number 2-9 to prefix the sequence number when RUN_LOCAL=true